The Secret Storm: Broadcast history

 Finally, as a result of pre-emptions mounting from key affiliates such as KPIX in San Francisco, and an economic recession causing a decline in ad revenues, CBS decided to cancel the serial in 1974 and replace it with a less-expensive game show, Tattletales.
-This had also been the reason for the cancellations of Where the Heart Is and Love is a Many Splendored Thing the previous year.
+This had also been the reason for the cancellations of Where the Heart Is and Love Is a Many Splendored Thing the previous year.

 In all the turmoil of its later years, the main reason for the show's demise may have been CBS's choice to buy the show from the original sponsor/packager, American Home Products, in 1969.
-After CBS purchased the show, it suffered from numerous headwriter and producer changes.
+After CBS purchased the show, it suffered from numerous head writer and producer changes.
 AHP's primary task after reacquiring the rights to the show in 1974, the year CBS cancelled the show, was to continue the series by syndicating it elsewhere.
 However, NBC executive Lin Bolen rejected the show in favor of her own project, How to Survive a Marriage (which ran for one year and three months on that network), and ABC chose to use its daytime budget to buy out Agnes Nixon's soaps.
 Thus, American Home Products decided not to continue the show even in syndication, due to the lack of clearances among affiliates in the largest markets to justify continued production.
 The 5,195th and final episode was shown one week after the show's 20th anniversary.

 Title sequences

 The series had two distinctive opening visuals.
 The first was an illustration of a tree with windblown branches, used from the first episode until around 1960.
 The second was a live-action film clip of an ocean surf at high tide, crashing against the rocks.

 For a brief period in 1967, The Secret Storm, in its first color days, featured shots of a town meant to represent the community Woodbridge.
 The opening was similar to that of the primetime drama Peyton Place.

 For the last few years of the show, the theme song was the theme from the second movement of the Double Concerto by Johannes Brahms.
 The in-house organist was Charles Paul, later replaced (as Paul was at Love of Life) by Eddie Layton.
 Carey Gold provided a more contemporary sound with synthesizer and piano during the show's later years.
-Paul returned as Love of Lifes final musical director.
+Paul returned as Love of Life's final musical director.